Vinodjha/customer-sentiment-analysis/README.md

 # customer-sentiment-analysis
-A resapi based customer sentiment analysis deployed on Render
+A RestApi based customer sentiment analysis deployed on Render